Renz-Eryll/movie-app/README.md

 A movie browsing application built with React.js, Appwrite, and Tailwind CSS.
-It offers users an intuitive platform to search, browse, and view trending movies in real-time with a clean, responsive interface.
+It offers users a platform to search, browse, and view trending movies with a clean, responsive interface.

 📌 Features
 🔍 Search for movies by title